jackyzha0/quartz/content/Foundations/Knowledge acquisition system.md

 For example, I see from myself that my memory has become incomparably better over the past few years.
 I could be wrong but I assume they have an effect on this:

 - reading [[Knowledge/Books/Books]]
-- knowledge from the podcast [[Knowledge/Podcasts/Huberman Lab]]
+- listening to i.e.:  [[Knowledge/Podcasts/Huberman Lab]]
 - taking care of [[Foundations/Process#The foundation]] (for example, about sleep and rest)
+- much less stress

 ## How do I learn new topics?
 It's a process based on **surrounding myself with a chosen topic** based on the **best available sources**, which I choose carefully.
 I believe they define how effectively I learn.

 Sources are usually centered around people or projects.
 There are also people around them who are worth watching.
 We can say that it is a network of connections that allows us to reach out to more sources and thus shape our entire environment.

-Books are another part of the knowledge acquisition process.
+[[Knowledge/Books/Books]] are another part of the knowledge acquisition process.
 The key is just to choose the right titles.
 The aforementioned sources help with this.

-**So in simple terms:**
+**Basically:**
+- Reading a book is in a way, like a conversation with an author
 - I treat the whole process as fun and having a good time
 - I accept everything I find with openness and detachment
 	- openness: I assume that the information is true and valuable